 The country will be certified measles-free if it manages to sustain the achievement and report no measles cases for another two years.
 Cambodia is also embarking on rubella control activities and plans a nationwide campaign later in 2013.

-Succeess in these countries, with support from the Measles & Rubella Initiative, is contributing to the wider success of the WHO Western Pacific Region which is on a clear path to eliminating measles.
+Succeess in these countries, with support from the Measles & Rubella Partnership, is contributing to the wider success of the WHO Western Pacific Region which is on a clear path to eliminating measles.
 See more here.